The Holocaust in Bulgaria: Deportations from the occupied territories

+Receipt of the transportation costs that the Bulgarian state paid to transport 4137 Jews (3545 adults and 592 children aged 4-10) from Macedonia to Treblinka in 1943.

 In April 1941, German forces invaded Greece and Yugoslavia from the territory of Bulgaria, defeating both countries in a matter of weeks.
 At a summit meeting between King Boris III, Hitler and Italy's Count Ciano on 17 April, Bulgaria was granted responsibility for administering Greek east Macedonia and Western Thrace, plus the Yugoslav provinces of Vardar Macedonia and Pirot, territories Bulgaria had fought over in World War 1 and hoped to annex permanently.
 Another possibly fatal factor was the newly passed Law for Protection of the Nation, which meant that Jews in the newly acquired regions would be denied Bulgarian citizenship.
 From April 1941 to September-October 1944 the regions would be under Bulgarian administration.

 In January 1942, Nazi Germany outlined what it called the Final Solution to the Jewish Question at the Wannsee Conference and the new Commissariat for Jewish Affairs began to prepare to execute Bulgaria's part in the Final Solution.
 Belev signed a secret agreement with Germany's SS-Hauptsturmführer Theodor Dannecker on 22 February 1943 to initially deport 20,000 Jews, starting with those in the occupied Greek and Yugoslav regions.

 The deportation of 11,343 Jews (7,122 from Macedonia and 4,221 from Thrace) was organised and executed by the Bulgarian authorities, with the Treblinka extermination camp in Nazi-occupied Poland as their final destination.
 The Jews of Greek Eastern Macedonia and Thrace, Yugoslav Macedonia and Pirot began to be rounded up 4 March 1943.
 They were transported by train via transit camps in Bulgaria to Lom on the Danube, then by boat to Vienna, and again by train to Treblinka.
 The railway that carried the trains transporting Jewish deportees from Greece was constructed by Bulgarian Jewish forced labourers in the winter of late 1942 and early 1943.
 By 15 March, all but about a dozen of the Jews had been murdered at Treblinka.
+Additionally, at least one Bulgarian national was sent to Auschwitz.